nptscot/nptscot.github.io/manual/index.md

 ![Route network types](/images/rnet_types.png)

-Examples of the two network types in Edinburgh show how different assumptions about the routes people cycling take affect where the busiest parts (pink) of the network are predicted to be.
+*Examples of the two network types in Edinburgh show how different assumptions about the routes people cycle affect where the busiest parts (pink) of the network are predicted to be.*

 Note that the choice of network type does not just change the routes people take but also the number of cycle trips predicted under each scenario.
 This is because quieter routes are typically longer and hillier than the direct route which discourages cycling.

 ##### Fast/direct (preferred)

-This network type should be treated as the default.
+This network type should be treated as the default in the network planning process in line with Transport Scotland policy.

 The fastest network is based on people taking the most direct  routes on which it is legal to cycle.
 While people prefer direct routes, this will often bring them onto busy and dangerous major roads, which are a barrier to cycling without the provision of cycle infrastructure separated from traffic.
 Planners seeking to maximise cycling will build high-quality cycle infrastructure along main roads, which form part of the fast/direct cycle route network.